The Energy Industrial Complex is dead

 A single picture was precious because of this wasteful process as it carried the price of all this waste in it.

-The world changed as digital photography together with the internet and cloud solutions and picture sharing sites such as Instagram and Pinterest totally changed the game.
+The world flipped a page as digital photography together with the internet and cloud solutions and picture-sharing sites such as Instagram and Pinterest changed the game.

-A corporate giant (and a number of lesser ones) is no more.
+A corporate giant (and several lesser ones) is no more.
 Gone.

 Is this happening to big oil or indeed big energy now?